Pet Obesity Is a Disease—Let’s Treat It That Way

 2024 Pet Obesity and Nutrition Survey

-Key findings show that more owners recognize unhealthy body conditions associated with excess weight in their pets, yet awareness of clinical tools like the Body Condition Score (BCS) remains low.
-Only 45% of dog owners and 40% of cat owners reported familiarity with BCS, and fewer than 30% recalled receiving a BCS score from their veterinarian.
+More owners recognize unhealthy weight in pets, but awareness of Body Condition Score (BCS) is low.
+Only 45% of dog owners and 40% of cat owners know about BCS, and under 30% recall getting a score from their vet.

 Click here to read the report.